Gadbee0518/Immune-ICC/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;The collection of 16 immune-related gene sets contains 929 genes from TISCH2(http://tisch.comp-genomics.org/).

 # Acknowledgments
-&nbsp;&nbsp;&nbsp;&nbsp;We would like to thank Professor Ying Xu’s team from the School of Medicine of Southern University of Science and Technology and Professor Renchu Guan’s team from the School of Computer Science and Technology of Jilin University for their help and support in this research.
+&nbsp;&nbsp;&nbsp;&nbsp;We would like to thank Professor Ying Xu’s team from the School of Medicine of Southern University of Science and Technology for their help and support in this research.
 We would also like to thank the organizations behind the online public database platforms mentioned in the study.